 I tried that.
 Bad idea.

-The wifi struggle has kept us from camping in some beautifully remote places (even with our cell booster) and has also kept my video-streaming in check.
+The wifi struggle has kept me from camping in some beautifully remote places (even with my cell booster) and has also kept my video-streaming in check.
 There aren’t many affordable options for truly unlimited data plans for full-time travelers… yet.

 3. IMPULSE SHOPPING & HOARDING

 I’ve always been a very impulsive person.
 Stock an end cap full of gadgets that no one needs ever… and you’ve got me!

 This is a sacrifice I always knew I needed, but never really had something forcing me to get in check.
 What’s worse is I would buy things I never needed, then feel ashamed about buying them (because landfills and our ENORMOUS problem with overconsumption and waste) and I would hoard.
 Everything.
 Even trash.

 You ever meet a person who had boxes full of gum wrappers, erasers, toys and ticket stubs from a concert they barely remember going to 7 years ago?
 That’s me.

 One of the things that drew me to this full-time travel lifestyle is that I always wanted to get my clutter under control.
 I always wanted to develop healthier habits in spending and consumption, and I naively thought that “going tiny” meant my impulsive shopping would be magically solved!